Q-Diffusion: Quantizing Diffusion Models: Introduction

 Diffusion models have shown great success in generating images with both high diversity and high fidelity \cite{song2019generative, ho2020denoising, song2020score, song2020denoising,dhariwal2021diffusion, ramesh2022hierarchical, saharia2022photorealistic, Rombach2021HighResolutionIS}.
 Recent work \cite{karras2020analyzing, karras2020training} has demonstrated superior performance than state-of-the-art GAN models, which suffer from unstable training.
 As a class of flexible generative models, diffusion models demonstrate their power in various applications such as image super-resolution \cite{Saharia2021ImageSV, Li2021SRDiffSI}, inpainting \cite{song2020score}, shape generation \cite{Cai2020LearningGF}, graph generation \cite{Niu2020PermutationIG}, image-to-image translation \cite{Sasaki2021UNITDDPMUI}, and molecular conformation generation \cite{Xu2022GeoDiffAG}.

-However, the generation process for diffusion models can be slow due to the need for iterative noise estimation using complex neural networks at each time step.
-Such a requirement creates obstacles for deployment, particularly on devices with resource constraints.
-The inference normally requires 50 to 1,000 denoising time steps \cite{ho2020denoising, song2020denoising} and has high memory consumption.
-While previous state-of-the-art approaches (e.g. GANs) are able to generate multiple images in under 1 second, it normally takes several seconds for a diffusion model to sample a single image.
-Consequently, speeding up the image generation process and reducing the memory requirements are one important step towards broadening the applications of diffusion models.
+However, the generation process for diffusion models can be slow due to the need for an iterative noise estimation of 50 to 1,000 time steps \cite{ho2020denoising, song2020denoising} using complex neural networks.
+While previous state-of-the-art approaches (e.g., GANs) are able to generate multiple images in under 1 second, it normally takes several seconds for a diffusion model to sample a single image.
+Consequently, speeding up the image generation process becomes an important step toward broadening the applications of diffusion models.
+Previous work has been solving this problem by finding shorter, more effective sampling trajectories \cite{song2020denoising, nichol2021improved, Salimans2022ProgressiveDF, liu2022pseudo, Bao2022AnalyticDPMAA, Lu2022DPMSolverAF}, which reduces the number of steps in the denoising process.
+However, they have largely ignored another important factor: the noise estimation model used in each iteration itself is compute- and memory-intensive.
+This is an orthogonal factor to the repetitive sampling, which not only slows down the inference speed of diffusion models, but also poses crucial challenges in terms of high memory footprints.

-The high latency for generating an image through diffusion comes from two places: On one hand, the denoising process consists of iterative steps to estimate the noise to remove from the model input.
-On the other hand, the model itself is compute-intensive.
-While previous work has attempted to accelerate the first factor by finding shorter, more effective sampling trajectories \cite{song2020denoising, nichol2021improved, Salimans2022ProgressiveDF, liu2022pseudo, Bao2022AnalyticDPMAA, Lu2022DPMSolverAF}, these approaches do not address the issue of the time-consuming noise estimation process in each iteration of neural network inference.

-In contrast, our work tackles the second factor, where we focus on compressing and accelerating the noise estimation model, \ie U-Net \cite{ronneberger2015u}, used in the diffusion denoising process.
-Among previously explored compression methods, the extensive shortcut connections of U-Net models lead to complex dimensionality constraints across multiple layers, which requires significant engineering effort to find valid structure via pruning~\cite{Yang2021NViTVT, shen2022structural} or neural architecture search~\cite{Cai2019OnceFA}.
-Quantization compresses the model without modifying the model architecture.
-However, the commonly used quantization-aware training~\cite{Zhou2016DoReFaNetTL, Dong2019HAWQHA, Yang2021BSQEB, dong2020hawq, xiao2022csq} retrains the model at low precision, which may be unstable given the complicated training scheme of diffusion models, and are constrained by the lack of public training data~\cite{ramesh2022hierarchical,saharia2022photorealistic}.
-Therefore, we find the training-free post-training quantization (PTQ)~\cite{Cai2020ZeroQAN, Bhalgat2020LSQIL, li2021brecq, Guo2022SQuantOD, liu2022noisyquant} the most applicable for diffusion model compression.